Brainstorming Meeting Agenda Template

 Part of building your brainstorming meeting agenda is coming up with prompts and questions for your team to answer during the meeting.
 Here are some ideas for prompts as suggested by Prompt’s article:

-- 5 W’s: With the set topic given before the brainstorming meeting have your team answer Who?
+– 5 W’s: With the set topic given before the brainstorming meeting, have your team answer Who?
 What?
 When?
 Where?
 Why?
 How?
 This will generate multiple answers and brainstorming meeting ideas from your team.

-- Idea Mapping: Have your team members take your brainstorming meeting topic and circle it.
+– Idea Mapping: Have your team members take your brainstorming meeting topic and circle it.
 Write down ideas relating to the topic, circle them, and link the ideas to the circled topic.
-This creates more specific ideas to the original topic for your brainstorming meeting agenda.
+This creates more specific ideas for the original topic for your brainstorming meeting agenda.

-- “X is Y” Approach: This is a fill in the blank exercise your team can use to gain new perspectives on the ideas they have already shared.
+– “X is Y” Approach: This is a fill-in-the-blank exercise your team can use to gain new perspectives on the ideas they have already shared.

-4 Brainstorming session
+4 Brainstorming

 Now, it’s time to start brainstorming.
 If you’re meeting at the office, one common practice is to hand out sticky notes and give participants a few minutes to write down their thoughts and ideas.
 You can then proceed to put up the sticky notes on a wall or whiteboard.
+Team members can do this on their own or in teams or small groups of two or three.
+It’s up to you to decide how it works best for your company in particular.
+You’ll want to encourage your meeting attendees to jot down their thoughts, so they aren’t speaking over one another.
+Give it as much time as needed, but take at least 45 minutes to an hour.

 If you’re working remotely, an effective way to do this is to ask everyone to write down their ideas in a meeting agenda app such as Fellow.